SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

 - --trace-all : This will ask the simulation to capture a whole set of simulation traces that you can find in `simWorkspace/VexiiRiscv/test`, including the simulation waveform (wave.fst), a representation of the CPU pipeline status (konata.log).

+Keep in mind, by default, VexiiRiscv is configured with most of its features disabled. no branch prediction, no cache, no mmu, no ...

 Now it's running

 .. image:: Screenshot_20241205_142640.png